archerc68/Masters-project/README.md

-Dissertation on evolving systems usinf fractional derivatives
+Dissertation on evolving systems using fractional derivatives